How can we help you?

 We then complete a detailed examination of your teeth, gums, and bite, supported by clinical photographs.
 These allow us to show you what we can see, help you understand your oral health, and track any changes over time.

-Finally, we review your findings together, using their intra-oral photographs explain everything clearly, and answer any questions.
+Finally, we review your findings together, using their intra-oral photographs to explain everything clearly and answer any questions.
 If there is treatment you would like us to assist with, we provide a written quote to take home.

 We begin with a brief discussion to check in on any concerns and ensure nothing has changed since your last visit.